nodejs/node/doc/api/fs.md

     retries.
 This option is ignored if the `recursive` option is not `true`.
     **Default:** `100`.

-Syncronously removes files and directories (modeled on the standard POSIX `rm` utility).
+Synchronously removes files and directories (modeled on the standard POSIX `rm` utility).
 Returns `undefined`.

 ## `fs.stat(path[, options], callback)`